tymyrddin/cheatsheets/source/docs/payloads/evading-av.md

-# Notes on evading Anti-Virus
+# Notes on evading antivirus

 Whether delivering a payload through an application vulnerability exploit, or through social engineering, running code on target machines is part of most penetration testing.
-That means bypassing [Anti-Virus software](av.md) or other host-based protections.
+That means bypassing [antivirus software](av.md) or other host-based protections.

 ## Modify payload code